Durant leads Warriors to win in return to Oklahoma City

 TIP INS

 Warriors: C Zaza Pachulia sat out with a right rotator cuff strain and F David West missed the game with a fractured left thumb. ...
 It was Golden State's third convincing win over the Thunder in three meetings this season.
 The Warriors won the first two meetings by 26 and 21 points in Oakland. ...
-F Andre Iguodala was called for a technical foul in the third quarter.
+F Andre Iguodala was called for a technical foul in the third quarter during the altercation between Durant and Roberson.

 Thunder: Westbrook had 21 points and nine rebounds in the first half. ...
-Westbrook usually rests at the end of the third quarter, but this time, he played the whole period and dunked in the closing seconds.
+Westbrook usually rests at the end of the third quarter, but this time, he played the whole period and dunked in the closing seconds. ...
+Victor Oladipo scored 20 points. ...
+Westbrook committed 11 turnovers. ...
+Roberson had 11 rebounds.

 UP NEXT